 Goes on because I really meant it.
 Not a phase nor a fashion.
 I believed in what people were singing and playing about and how they sang and played it.
 That feeling has stayed with me, though it's so long ago now.

 If you think that sounds easy, just fucking try it.
 You'll soon find out how full of shit and how big a coward you really are.
 You'll be frightened and surprised at by the invisible chains which entangle you.
-You'll find out how much easier and acceptable it is to tell lies than to tell the truth ass you know it.
+You'll find out how much easier and acceptable it is to tell lies than to tell the truth as you know it.

 Easy to state this stuff in words.
 Much harder to put into practice.
-But I learned to try and I tried and I'm still trying.
+But I learned how to try and I tried and I'm still trying.

 And I might have never have learned these things, might have missed it all if I'd switched off the radio in the middle of someone's boring harmonica solo one cold day in 1975.

 But I didn't and my life was made better.
 And for that I'm grateful.

 38. 'The value of a work of art, what we call its beauty, lies, generally speaking, in its power to bestow happiness' - Wilhelm Worringer, Abstraction and Empathy, 1907

 37. Guillaume Apollinaire (1880-1918) La Jolie Rousse (translated MM)

 Who knows life and what a living man can know of death